 Leo's River Oaks

 Leo's River Oaks occupies a low-key address on West Gray Street in one of Houston's most food-literate neighborhoods.
-The restaurant operates within a Houston dining scene that places serious emphasis on progression and ritual, sitting among a peer set of destination-grade independents where the meal's pacing and sequencing carry as much weight as individual dishes.
+The restaurant operates within a Houston dining scene that places serious emphasis on progression and ritual, sitting among a comparable set of destination-grade independents where the meal's pacing and sequencing carry as much weight as individual dishes.

 West Gray and the Rhythm of a Houston Neighborhood Restaurant